saeed-sufi/ned/README.md

 * "Custom Post Types" and "Custom Fields" allow us to programmatically relate different content together.

+* `front-page.php` is used to power the home page and `index.php` is used to output the generic blog listing screen.

 ## Common Wordpress Functions
 ```
 bloginfo('the_title') | bloginfo('description')